sourcefrog/conserve/doc/rfc/combining-small-blocks.md

 blocks, as in Conserve 0.6.2.

 The total size of the small files is at most 1000 entries \* 100kiB, or ~100MB.
-(And this is the case where all the entries are small files and all are new: typically there will be some directories or larger files, or some small files unchanged from the previous tree, but source trees probably approach this case.)
+(This is the worst case, where all the entries are the largest possible small files, and all are new: typically there will be some directories or larger files, or some small files unchanged from the previous tree, or small files much less than 100kiB.
+But source may approach this case.)

 For an incremental backup, small files are treated the same as large files and the same as previously: if their size and mtime is the same as in the basis